 In 2004, WHO in collaboration with HIVResNet developed a global strategy for surveillance and monitoring of HIV drug resistance (HIVDR).

-As part of the strategy, WHO has developed surveillance protocols to assess the prevalence of HIVDR.
+As part of the strategy, WHO developed surveillance methods to assess the prevalence of HIVDR.

-1. HIVDR in populations starting and during ART (acquired HIVDR)
+1. HIVDR in adult populations starting ART (pre-treatment HIVDR) and HIVDR in adult populations receiving ART (acquired HIVDR)

 2. HIVDR in infants less than 18 months of age

-Surveillance to assess HIV drug resistance prevalence among HIV-infected children < 18 months of age is important for improving health outcomes and minimizing subsequent accumulation of drug resistant mutations among HIV infected children.
-This generic protocol describes a survey method to assess HIV drug resistance using remnant dried blood spot specimens from a representative sample of children <18 months being tested for early infant diagnosis in resource-limited countries.
-Results from this survey will support choice of first-line ART in this population.
+Surveillance of HIVDR among HIV-infected children less than 18 months of age is important for improving health outcomes and minimizing HIVDR in this population.
+This survey method uses remnant dried blood spot specimens from a representative sample of children less than 18 months of age being tested for early infant diagnosis.
+HIVDR genotyping results generated from this survey will support choice of first-line ART in this population.

-Protocol for surveillance of initial drug-resistant HIV-1 among children <18 months of age newly diagnosed with HIV
+Protocol for surveillance of initial drug-resistant HIV-1 among children less than 18 months of age newly diagnosed with HIV

 3. HIVDR in recently infected populations (transmitted HIV drug resistance)